 Our proprietary method of prototype molding includes both heating and cooling of mold cavities which ensures a more accurate and repeatable molding process that is typically only found in production molding.
 This also allows us to process challenging plastic materials that other prototype molders are unable to run.

 Why You Should Use Our Mold Fabrication/Prototype Tooling Services

-We recognize that not every engineer that develops products is an injection molding expert.
-Most prototype molders provide automated moldability feedback which tends to be incomplete and often does not tell you why indicated areas are an issue.
-Protoshop provides clients a thorough moldability review at no cost.
-We then meet with our clients over Zoom and review each opportunity for moldability improvement and explain why there is an issue.
+We recognize that not every engineer who develops products is an injection molding expert.
+Most prototype molders provide automated moldability feedback, which tends to be incomplete and often does not tell you why indicated areas are an issue.
+Protoshop provides clients with a thorough moldability review at no cost.
+We then meet with our clients over Zoom, review each opportunity for moldability improvement, and explain why there is an issue.
 Protoshop feels that it is critical for the success of our clients to provide a collaborative review and education about how their part models may be improved.
 We’ve found that this yields superior molded parts that meet customer requirements the first time and minimize development time.

 Protoshop was founded by engineers and mold makers with many years of experience in the medical product development industry.
 Protoshop has extensive experience in plastic mold tooling design and prototype molding.
 We have been clients to many prototype molders and found them all to be insufficient to our needs.
 They typically suffered from a combination of insufficient customer support, poor quality, long lead times, and high cost.
 We recognized that we could do better and apply our experience in prototype molding to create a better client experience….
 Protoshop was born.

 Superior Customer Experience